Analysis | Odds, analysis and post positions for the 2021 Preakness Stakes

 Jockey: Jose Ortiz

-Risk Taking won the Grade 3 Withers Stakes by four lengths after sitting off the pace but fell flat with a seventh-place finish in the Grade 2 Wood Memorial a few weeks later, removing him from consideration for the Kentucky Derby.
-He scratched from the Peter Pan Stakes at Belmont Park last weekend, despite being the morning line favorite, with Brown opting for the horse to run around two turns at Pimlico instead.
+Risk Taking won the Grade III Withers Stakes by four lengths after sitting off the pace, but fell flat with a seventh-place finish in the Grade II Wood Memorial a few weeks later, removing him from consideration for the Kentucky Derby.
+He scratched from the Peter Pan Stakes at Belmont Park last weekend despite being the morning line favorite, with Brown opting for the horse to run around two turns at Pimlico instead.

 “I still don’t know what happened in the Wood.
 He caught a lot of dirt in the race,” Brown said.
 “If I can get a race like I did two back, it’s worth a shot.
 The risk-reward factor is in our favor to try this.”